Papelito83/Back2L/Back2L Experiment/Assets/Fox/Readme.txt

-Thanks for Pucharse the Fox "The Fox" character full version! for more information or questions contact us: contato.idkstudios@gmail.com
+Thanks for Pucharse the Fox "The Fox" PlayerMovement full version! for more information or questions contact us: contato.idkstudios@gmail.com
 ENJOY!